11 December 2018

 Simple example: intext:”please find attached” “login” | password ext:pdf

-It’s a great tool which can help you check whether your website is safe and if all the sensitive data is properly hidden on a website.
+It’s a great tool that can help you check whether your website is safe and if all the sensitive data is properly hidden on a website.

 See also: How to make your software GDPR-ready?